 Isabella, Catherine’s sister-in-law enters an abusive relationship when she marries Heathcliff.
 She is shut out from the rest of the world and is abused mentally and physically.
 However, she is a survivor.

 In a letter to Nelly, Isabella recounts her first night at the heights: Hindley shows her the gun he plans to use to kill Heathcliff; she takes it from him and remarks at how powerful she feels.

 “A hideous notion struck me: how powerful I should be possessing such an instrument!”Emily Brontë

-Isabella relationship with Heathcliff was very abusive.
-She wanted violence and passion but all she found was violence.
+Isabella’s relationship with Heathcliff was very abusive.
+She wanted love and passion but all she found was violence.
 Isabella, while pregnant, did a very brave thing and left her abusive husband; to live in London and raise her son Linton.
-Anytime any person leaves an abusive relationship, they are being brave.

 I believe the initiative, bravery, and fiery qualities about Brontë’s female characters are why Wuthering Heights continues to be a memorable and staple novel in the feminist sphere.